-Affecting around 1.5 million women in the UK, or 1 in 10 women of reproductive age, endometriosis is a long-term condition where cells, similar to the lining of the womb, start to grow in other areas of the body, such as the ovaries and fallopian tubes.
+Affecting around 1.5 million women and those assigned female at birth in the UK1, endometriosis is a long-term condition where cells, similar to the lining of the womb, start to grow in other areas of the body, such as the ovaries and fallopian tubes.

-We take a look at what the symptoms are, what treatments are available and share some of the real-life questions sent to our Ask the Expert team and their advice.
+We take a look at what the symptoms are, what treatments are available and share some of the real-life questions sent to our Ask the Expert team.

 What are the symptoms of endometriosis?

 There are numerous symptoms for endometriosis and the intensity can vary for different women, however the common symptoms are: